codeforbtv/docs/local-cloud-proposal.md

 ### School Juice

-School Juice is a team of Code for BTV volunteers brainstorming ways to begin providing electricity usage data from Burlington’s new smart meters in some useful and open ways to the public.
-This information could be used by the public, by students and by the city to assess progress along the city’s energy reduction goals.
+School Juice is a team of Code for BTV volunteers brainstorming ways to begin providing electricity usage data from Burlington's new smart meters in some useful and open ways to the public.
+This information could be used by the public, by students and by the city to assess progress along the city's energy reduction goals.
 The concept is to present the energy usage data of all area schools in a way that can be searched, accessed by API and visualized.

 ### Live Streaming